-Housing in the Waikato region was slightly less affordable in 2016 compared with 2007, although this can vary from year to year.
+Housing affordability in the Waikato region in 2018 was comparable with 2007 when considered as a percentage of housing costs to household income, although this measure can vary from year to year.

 This indicator is the ratio of the Waikato region’s housing costs to household income, from the New Zealand Household Economic Survey (HES).

 Housing affordability relates to three aspects - the ability of people to rent or purchase housing in a locality of their choice at a reasonable price; their capacity to meet ongoing housing costs; and the extent to which their discretionary income is available to achieve an acceptable standard of living.
 Access to affordable housing is essential if people are to have enough residual income to cover other basic living costs while also saving for irregular or unexpected unavoidable costs.
 Housing costs take up a large share of the household budget and represent the largest single expenditure for many individuals and families.

 |Year ended 30 June||Ratio of housing costs to total household income (%)|

 Check out related information on our website and other organisations’ websites listed on our Waikato Progress Indicators’ Useful Links page.